kfiron/kfiron.github.io/_posts/2017-02-24-Don't-abuse-json-with-frameworks.markdown

 categories:  frameworks, json, magic, software engineering java
 ---
 <p>
-Who does not love json? nowdays json is the defacto transport representation for payload of Ajax APIs. it is almost native from Javascript in the client side, it is kind of compact (in comparisson to XML), it is readable for human being - easy to debug and see the usage, it also descriptive and it helps your API to be self explains (in comparisson to binary protocols".
+Who does not love JSON? nowadays json is defacto transport representation for payload of Ajax APIs, As well for Rest calls from server to server. it is almost native from Javascript in the client side, it is kind of compact (in comparison to XML), it is readable for human being - easy to debug (No need to decode/decrypt.. etc), it also descriptive and it helps your API to be self explains (in comparison to binary protocols".
 </p>
 <p>
-There are tones of libraries to hadle json from the JVM ecosystem.
-The most intuitive thing i am thinking of when i want to read json is to represent it as AST, and be able to "swim" between the elements and read them by name.
+There are tones of libraries that hadles JSON in the JVM ecosystem.
+The most intuitive thing I am thinking of when i want to read json is to represent it as AST, and be able to "swim" between the elements and read them by name.
+To be more correct it is an AST for deterministic list of types: String, Int, null, boolean, Object(which contains the primitives and or more objects)
 </p>
 <p>
 The problem is that develoeprs trying to be too smart, and trying to make our life easier, they thinks that they can make our life aasier.